Ronald E. McNair Achievement Program

-For spring, all students must attend ENGL 340: Professional and Technical Writing which will be taught Live On-line.
+For spring, all students must attend ENGL 340: Professional and Technical Writing which will be taught in person, on campus.
 The McNair course meets Tuesdays and Thursdays, 8:00 am to 9:15 am.
 Students are required to attend this McNair course (No exceptions).

 For the summer, a full-time commitment to all activities is expected of all students (No exceptions).